risevest/octonet/wiki/Consumer.md

 # Decorators & Consumer

-This describes the Decorator and COnsumer API
+This describes the Decorator and Consumer API

 ## Decorators

 Decorators (in this context) are functions used to retrieve and store metadata about consumer classes.
 The two decorators used in Octonet are as follows:

-- **eventGroup** (@eventGroup(name: string)): This decorator is annotated at the top of a Consumer class (more on that later) to depict an event group.
+- **eventGroup** [*@eventGroup(name: string)*]: This decorator is annotated at the top of a Consumer class (more on that later) to depict an event group.
 It's a way of grouping an event and its related handlers.
 It is used as follows:

-- **handler** (_@handler_): The handler decorator is annotated at the top of a handler function.
+- **handler** [_@handler(event: string)_]: The handler decorator is annotated at the top of a handler function.
 A handler function is a function that is executed when a particular event is dispatched.

 ## Consumer